HackermanHDTV/Chess/README.md

 An Interactive platform to play chess with friends online!

-Check out the deployed version: <a href="https://chess-hdtv.netlify.app/">HDTV Chess</a>
+Check out the deployed version: [HDTV Chess](https://chess-hdtv.vercel.app/)

 # Technologies Used